 or questions regarding the campus network you must first contact us at extension 5-Help, option 5 or come to the CUMC IT Service Desk.

-How long does it take to get my IP address?
+How long does it take to process my registration and connect?

 Can I choose an IP Address?

 No, you may not choose your own IP address; see the Network Addresses and Naming page for details.
 Picking an IP Address has the potential to cause more harm than good.
 Core considers this to be stealing network resources and will block your computer on the network.
 A Security Incident Report will be created and your computer will be blocked.
 A decision will then be made as to whether your connection can be reactivated or if further action will be taken against you, in concert with your academic dean.

 You must be sure to follow the instructions to register your computer for use on the CUMC network.
 Because CUMC shares the network with New York Presbyterian Hospital and must comply with HIPAA regulations, we must have current contact information for all systems that are on the campus network.